Yordan982/EmployeeProjects/README.md

 # Employee Projects App
 The application manages the employees and the projects that they have worked on.
 It accepts a CSV file with the employees' data and returns the pair of two employees that worked on common projects for the longest period of days and exactly how many days they have spent on each project.
-It also supports CRUD operations.
+This is possible thanks to the sorting algorithm and the Two Pointers technique.
+The program also supports CRUD operations.

 ## Example of the input data from the CSV file: